What is a traineeship?

 When is the best time to do a traineeship?

 In reality, there is no best time to actually do a traineeship.
 Organisations that offer traineeships usually start their application process at different times.
-For those graduating, the start date will usually be after you graduate.
+You can easily find these times on the company profiles on Magnet.me.
+Some traineeships have two starting dates, and therefore also two application times, usually in the fall and around spring.

 Who can do a traineeship?

-The difference between a traineeship and an internship
+What is the difference between a traineeship and an internship?

 Different types of traineeships